MLCL/Byblo/README.md

 ## Contributing

-To contributed to the project you should fork the git repository.
+To contribute to the project you should fork the git repository.
 First click the "Fork" button on github.
 Then open a console and type the following:

 ```sh
 $ git clone git@github.com:[your-user-name]/Byblo.git